-Complete a Property sale information - IR833 form for each property sold/disposed of and include it with your return.
+Complete a Property sale information - IR833 form for each property sold or disposed of and include it with your return.
 The form explains how to calculate and correctly return the resulting profit or loss.

-You can download the form at ird.govtnz/forms-guides Complete the form even if the details have been included in a Financial statements summary - IR10 or set of accounts.
+You can download the form at ird.govt.nz/forms-guides Complete the form even if the details have been included in a Financial Statements summary - IR10 or set of accounts, unless the income will be included in your return as part of your business income as a property speculator, property dealer, developer or builder.